tansey-lab/pyro_tutorial/README.md

 # Other Resources

-Lecture from David Blei on Variation Inference
+Lecture from David Blei on Variational Inference

 https://youtu.be/DaqNNLidswA